rych-hysh/amateras/README.md

 # Amateras

-Show forex rate chart.
+Amateras is a app showing forex rate chart.
 Alert via LINE Message API when you shoud buy / sell in the future.

 # Build